stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 ```

 **Verify BackupConfiguratoin:**
 If everything goes well, Stash should create a `BackupConfiguration` in the `ns3` namespace for our DaemonSet and the phase of that `BackupConfiguration` should be `Ready`.
-Verify the `BackupConfiguration` crd by the following command,
+Verify the `BackupConfiguration` object by the following command,

 ```bash
 $ kubectl get backupconfiguration -n ns3